Skip to main content

 During an October ceremony, Dr. Robert W. Battle and Thomas Farrell were introduced as co-chairs of the University’s bicentennial celebration commission.

-Farrell (Col ’76, Law ’79), who served for eight years on Virginia’s Board of Visitors—including two years as rector—is the president and CEO of Dominion Resources, Inc., while Battle (Med ’84) is a professor of medicine and pediatrics in the UVA School of Medicine.
+Farrell (Col class of ’76, Law class of ’79), who served for eight years on Virginia’s Board of Visitors—including two years as rector—is the president and CEO of Dominion Resources, Inc., while Battle (Med class of ’84) is a professor of medicine and pediatrics in the UVA School of Medicine.

 Dr. Robert W. Battle and Thomas Farrell

-The 48-member commission includes former University of Richmond president Edward Ayers; former Virginia Gov. Gerald Baliles (Law ’67); former UVA football player Tiki Barber (Com ’97); James River Corporation founder Brenton Halsey (Engr ’51); journalist and political commentator Alexander “Brit” Hume (Col ’65); civil rights attorney and activist Elaine R. Jones (Law ’70); Major League Baseball CIO Jonathan Mariner (Com ’76); Tranlin CEO Jerry Zhiyuan Peng (Darden ’03); venture capitalist Sonja Hoel Perkins (Com ’88); Dr. Vivian Pinn (Med ’67); former BOV rector and president of the UVA Alumni Association Gordon Rainey Jr. (Col ’62, Law ’67); The Pew Charitable Trusts CEO Rebecca Rimel (Nurs ’73); philanthropist Hunter Smith; and former Virginia Supreme Court justice John Thomas (Col ’72, Law ’75).
+The 48-member commission includes former University of Richmond president Edward Ayers; former Virginia Gov. Gerald Baliles (Law class of ’67); former UVA football player Tiki Barber (Com class of ’97); James River Corporation founder Brenton Halsey (Engr class of ’51); journalist and political commentator Alexander “Brit” Hume (Col class of ’65); civil rights attorney and activist Elaine R. Jones (Law class of ’70); Major League Baseball CIO Jonathan Mariner (Com class of ’76); Tranlin CEO Jerry Zhiyuan Peng (Darden class of ’03); venture capitalist Sonja Hoel Perkins (Com class of ’88); Dr. Vivian Pinn (Med class of ’67); former BOV rector and president of the UVA Alumni Association Gordon Rainey Jr. (Col class of ’62, Law class of ’67); The Pew Charitable Trusts CEO Rebecca Rimel (Nurs class of ’73); philanthropist Hunter Smith; and former Virginia Supreme Court justice John Thomas (Col class of ’72, Law class of ’75).

 Each commission member is assigned to one of four executive advisory groups: engagement and promotion, commemoration of history, envisioning the future, and liaison to the campaign.
 The commission will prepare a report for the BOV proposing the direction and mission of the University.